 Location: Kharghar, Navi Mumbai, India

 A hierarchy of spaces is developed while maintaining the ambiguity of the borders.
-One flows from the central courtyard to the semi covered spaces to the covered studios and classrooms.
-The semi open areas like the one in library is topped by translucent cloth in grid fashion to avoid direct south sun.
+One flows from the central courtyard to the semi-covered spaces to the covered studios and classrooms.
+The semi-open areas like the one in the library are topped by translucent cloth in a grid fashion to avoid the direct south sun.
 Thus, these spaces can act as an observation field for the students.

-The blocks have been designed as simple spaces which cater to the activities of the students and also allow them to move out into open spaces to continue their art activities.
+The blocks have been designed as simple spaces that cater to the activities of the students and also allow them to move out into open spaces to continue their art activities.